YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario03/1_Prometheus/README.md

 ```

 This service is exposed via a LoadBalancer and with 2 ports (9090 is the one you need in this lab to access the GUI).
-You can either use the IP address provided by MetalLB, or use directly http://prometheus.demo.netapp.com:9009 to access the GUI.
+You can either use the IP address provided by MetalLB, or use directly http://prometheus.demo.netapp.com:9090 to access the GUI.

-You can check that the Trident endpoint is taken into account & in the right state by going to the menu STATUS => TARGETS
+You can check that the Trident endpoint is taken into account and in the right state by going to the menu STATUS => TARGETS
 <p align="center"><img src="../Images/Prometheus_Trident_status.png" width=768></p>

 In the _Graph_ page, you can start querying different metrics, from all objects monitored by Prometheus.